Frequently Asked Questions - Rules and Regulations

 A Playoff is not a requirement for the Round Robin Tournament, and it is at the discretion of the organiser.

-Any teams from around the world may pay the fee and enter the International Tournament.
+Any teams from around the world that pay the fee and enter the International Tournament.
 This allows for a diverse range of players, there are no qualifiers.
-It can follow either the round robin or the double elimination format, which is specified to competing teams in advance.
+It can follow either the round robin or the double elimination format, which is specified to competing teams in advance by the hosting country.

 Each country must hold qualifiers for their national championship, to be advertised at least a month in advance, and be open to all residents of that country to have the opportunity to compete in the qualifying event.
 The qualifiers will be run in a round robin format, with the accumulated points tallied in a leader board system.
 The playoff format is not included in the qualifiers.
 Once a specific number of teams has qualified (to be determined by the country’s representative body) the top teams will compete in the championship.
 The National Championship is conducted in a round robin format with a playoff at the end, to determine the best team in their country and has the rights to that title until the next annual championship.